 SunCommon’s Community Solar program, the first offering of its kind in our New York State region, is helping break down even more barriers to going solar.
-Whether you rent in Rochester, Syracuse or anywhere in between, are restricted by an obstructed roof or HOA rules, or some other factor stopping you from going solar before, your answer is a call and high five away.
+Whether you live in Rochester, Western and Central NY, we have a solar solution for you.
+If you’re a renter, are restricted by an obstructed roof or HOA rules, or some other factor stopping you from going solar at your home, your answer is a call and high five away.
 Welcome to Rochester’s Community Solar movement.
 We’re sure glad you’re here.

 Want to learn more about the Community Solar program in Rochester?
 Check out the info below: